Stelath/wordscapes-bot/README.md

 | Argument        | Description   |
 | -------------   | :------------ |
 | `-s or --speed` | Used to set the input speed, enter a float to change the speed (ex. `-s 2.5` inputs words 2.5 times faster)|

+## Notice
+This isn't designed to be a cheating device, but rather a fun engineering problem to solve and a fun thing to watch.
+Case in point, this is ironically the hard way to go about it.
+I'm sure if someone wanted to, they could just change the app data, as Wordscapes can be played offline and will still update the leaderboard online.
+This suggests they have no actual verification to ensure that points earned offline were earned legitimately.
+But that would be boring and there would be no real technical problem to solve.
+As to why I made this in the first place, to provide context, this project started as a joke with some friends.
+And since I'm dyslexic I wanted a funny way to get back at them for annihilating me in Wordscapes.